 Key workers in critical functions to society

-The COVID-19 regulation §6.3 gives the possibility for managers in organisations with critical functions in society to make exemptions from quarantine duty for employees with essential roles in maintaining safe operations.
+The COVID-19 regulation §6 gives the possibility for managers in organisations with critical functions in society to make exemptions from quarantine duty for employees with essential roles in maintaining safe operations.
 This applies regardless of the reason for the employee being in quarantine.
 The exemption from quarantine duty can only be used in cases where it is necessary to avoid danger to life and health.

 Before deciding on the exemption, the employer should consider the following: